iderivative

 .

-df = iderivative(f,x0,h) numerically evaluates the derivative of with respect to
+df = iderivative(f,x0,h) numerically evaluates the derivative of

 at